 - b.
-On the Downloads Finder Web page, search by model number (such as ECO8000) and filter by software and software type to locate the firmware-upgrade package for the instrument. - c.
+Scroll down to "Software" and locate the firmware-upgrade package for your instrument. - c.
 Note the latest version number of the firmware-upgrade package(s).

-Web site firmware version number
+Website firmware version number

-- 4. If the latest firmware version at the Web site is the same as the version installed on your instrument, you do not need to upgrade the instrument firmware. - 5.
-If the latest firmware version at the Web site is newer than the version on your instrument, download the latest firmware package to your computer.
+- 4. If the latest firmware version at the website is the same as the version installed on your instrument, you do not need to upgrade the instrument firmware. - 5.
+If the latest firmware version at the website is newer than the version on your instrument, download the latest firmware package to your computer.